petercampellone95/MetroMiniBatteryShield/README.md

 - Feature a built-in 5V step-up regulator that can take a wide range of input voltage and output a constant 5V (primarily used for stepping up LiPo 3.7V to 5V)

+The entire board was designed using Altium Circuitmaker which is a free,stripped down version of Altium Designer.
+While limited, the software was more than capable for our requirements.
+After the design stage was completed the Gerber design files were sent to OSH Park where three copies of our board were fabricated along with a stencil from OSH Stencils.
+From here we assembled one complete board and began our testing the results of which you can find more about in the final project report.
+Overall though, the board operated as expected with only some minor design changes needed.

+*Please see the ELE391 Final Project report for more specific details*